Stairmaster Muscles Worked vs Treadmill Cardio Benefits (Stair Stepper Workout)

 The main benefit of the treadmill more so than the Stairmaster in this case is the ability of doing highly intense sprints to help target a person’s anaerobic fitness, or cardio that does not require oxygen to transfer stored carbs into energy.
 But the Stairmaster still allows for intense workout through the adjustment of speed and resistance.

-A Comparison of Stair Climber vs Treadmill
+A Comparison of Stair Stepper vs Treadmill

 Readers are encouraged to check out the side by side comparison below for a full picture of the benefits of both of these machines.